Selvam-T/POS/Project/README.md

   - Code examples and technical explanations
   - Development history
  - Scanner input architecture: see Documentation/scanner_input_infocus.md for focus-first routing, modal block, and debug guidance.
+ - Logout dialog and custom title bar: see Documentation/logout_and_titlebar.md for styling and behavior details.

 ## Troubleshooting